deba-cyber/SOFT_Dynamics_Parallel/README.md

 The analysis of the evolving wave packet is specific to 3 dimensional calculation.
 For the tunneling dynamics of Catecholate Monoanion that
 I worked on, 3 modes, namely, Q1, Q10, Q29 are considered in the calculation.
 The dynamics run is general and few more analysis routines can be added for 4 dimensional calculation.
+The normal modes specific to Catecholate Monoanion are shown in figure fig2_all_vibs.pdf(link provided below).

 ![alt text](https://github.com/deba-cyber/SOFT_Dynamics_Parallel/blob/main/fig2_allvibs.pdf)